Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 Being proactive with this can help you avoid cancellations, maintain good standing as a seller, and keep your buyers satisfied with timely updates.
 Make sure to track these deadlines closely and provide the necessary information promptly!

-A well-defined return policy isn’t just a safety net—it’s a selling point.
+A well-defined return policy isn’t just a safety net—it’s a selling strategy on Facebook Marketplace.

 Be upfront about your terms: if you offer returns, explain the conditions, time limits, and any costs involved.
 If you don’t accept returns, let buyers know before they even ask.